 Bacterial vaginosis is treated with antibiotics (see treatment section).
-There are no effective home remedies that can treat the condition, although sometimes it may resolve on its own without treatment.
+There are no effective OTC treatments, or natural or home remedies that have been proven to resolve the condition, although sometimes it may resolve on its own without treatment.

 The use of probiotics has been attempted in the treatment of bacterial vaginosis, but results have been inconsistent and do not show a clear benefit.